shuaibiyy/awesome-tf/README.md

 ## Community Modules

+* [segmentio/stack](https://github.com/segmentio/stack) - A set of Terraform modules for configuring production infrastructure with AWS, Docker, and ECS.
 * [tf_aws_bastion_s3_keys](https://github.com/terraform-community-modules/tf_aws_bastion_s3_keys) - A Terraform module for creating bastion host on AWS EC2.
 * [tf_aws_vpc_only](https://github.com/terraform-community-modules/tf_aws_vpc_only) - A Terraform module to provide only VPC (without subnets) in AWS.
 * [tf_aws_asg_elb](https://github.com/terraform-community-modules/tf_aws_asg_elb) - A Terraform Module for creating an Auto-Scaling Group and Launch Configuration for use with an Elastic Load Balancer.